OpenEuroLLM/oellm-autoexp/SPEC.md

    - component specs (monitor implementation, restart policies, SLURM client config),
    - project/context metadata (base output dir, monitoring state dir, container image/runtime hints),
    - the resolved configuration (paths coerced to strings) for reproducibility and follow-up actions.
 5. **Host Submission**: `scripts/submit_autoexp.py --manifest …` consumes the manifest without re-instantiating the backend.
 It loads monitor/slurm components by way of the manifest specs, submits pending jobs (arrays or individual), and records session state in `<base_output_dir>/monitoring_state/<plan_id>.json`.
+Each `StoredJob` entry now includes the resolved log path (with `%j`/`%A_%a` expanded), `last_monitor_state`, `last_slurm_state`, and `last_updated` to simplify resume scenarios.
 Restart attempts reuse the stored script path; new actions can request fresh renders by calling the plan step again.
 6. **Monitoring Loop**: The same host runtime spins `MonitorController` from manifest data (`submit_autoexp.py` or `monitor_autoexp.py`).
    - Polls SLURM state and log/output timestamps.
    - Applies restart policies configured in the manifest.
    - Records every cycle into the monitoring session; actions emitted by the monitor are written to an `actions/` queue directory derived from the manifest.
-   - Monitoring is resumable: `scripts/monitor_autoexp.py --manifest plan.json` rehydrates the manifest, attaches to existing SLURM job IDs, and continues observing without new submissions.
+   - Monitoring is resumable: `scripts/monitor_autoexp.py --session <plan_id>` reads the persisted session JSON (which points back to the manifest), rehydrates the runtime, and continues observing without new submissions.
+The legacy `--manifest` path remains available for backwards compatibility.
+When invoked with `--all`, sessions without active jobs are skipped unless `--include-completed` is specified.
 7. **Extensibility**: Backends still expose `validate()` and `build_launch_command()`; new runtimes only need to add component specs into the manifest builder so host-side code can instantiate them without reaching into backend modules.

 ### Monitoring Sessions and State Persistence